Keeping chickens is a great way to maintain a supply of fresh eggs, recycle your food scraps and help control garden weeds and insects.

 Under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008, no more than 10 chickens can be kept in large lot residential properties.

-- a maximum height of 3m above ground level (existing)
+- have a maximum height of 3m above ground for Residential and 7m for Rural properties

-- a distance of 3m from the boundary of
+- be a distance of 3m from any boundary

-- located at least 4.5m from any dwelling, public hall, school or premises used for the manufacture, preparation, sale or storage of food
+- be located at least 4.5m from any dwelling, public hall, school or premises used for the manufacture, preparation, sale or storage of food – if housing fowls (including guinea fowl)

-- paved with concrete or mineral asphalt or situated on clean sand underneath the roosts or perches
+- be paved with concrete, mineral asphalt, or situated on clean sand underneath the roosts or perches

 A poultry house can be built or installed on land in a residential zone but not if the property is: